vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 - `benefit_tiers`: a list of dictionaries with the following fields
   - `minimum_running_volume`: the required `running_team_volume` in quantum units for a team to access this tier
+  - `minimum_epochs_in_team`: the required number of epochs a referee must have been in a team to access this tier
   - `referral_reward_factor`: the proportion of the referees taker fees to be rewarded to the referrer
   - `referral_discount_factor`: the proportion of the referees taker fees to be discounted
 - `closing_timestamp`: the timestamp after which when the current epoch ends, the programs status will become `STATE_CLOSED` and benefits will be disabled